Many individuals become nonsmokers every day without

 your behavior.
 For example, see yourself

 wheezing for breath and dying of cancer.
-Imagine your children suffering
+Imagine other persons around you

 Fourth,